Little Falls, Minnesota: Attractions

 The Minnesota Fishing Museum (MFM) is a nonprofit organization dedicated to preserving the heritage and history of freshwater fishing in Minnesota.
 It features over 8,000 artifacts in two large display rooms, the O'FISH-L Gift Shop, and tourism and DNR information.
 The MFM and the Minnesota Department of Natural Resources (DNR) partner in the MinnAqua education programs.
 The MFM is also host of the Let's Go Fishing Minnesota, Little Falls Chapter.

-The Paul Larson Memorial Museum, owned by John Monahan, is a collection of boats, motors and trailers.
+The Paul Larson Memorial Museum is a collection of boats, motors and trailers.
 Larson founded the Little Falls-based Larson Boats, as well as the Fred Larson Wildlife Animal Collection.

 The Burton-Rosenmeier House was built in 1903 for Barney Burton.
 Burton, born to Isaac and Sarah Burton, was the seventh of eight children.
 At age 18, he moved from Wisconsin to St. Cloud, Minnesota, where he engaged in the clothing and men's furnishing business with his brother, Jacob, as a partner.
 In 1886, they moved their business to Little Falls, but in 1891 the brothers dissolved their partnership.
 Nevertheless, the business kept growing and the Barney Burton Clothing Store became the largest mercantile business in Morrison County.
 Burton married Sarah Deautsch, of Minneapolis, in 1894.
 She died after the birth of their daughter.
 In 1898, Barney married Josephine, a sister of Sarah, and had three children.
 At the turn of the century, they were becoming increasingly prosperous and began planning and building a home.
 In 1903, they started to build their house in the Classical Revival Style.
 Barney died of a heart attack in 1942 and Josephine died in 1953.